#MovementForModernLife + #MoveMoreLiveMore

 - Supports you in building a habit

-September marks the end of long, lazy summer days.
-Children head back to school, workplaces fill up and we move towards the autumn equinox.
+In the depths of winter, we can all feel sluggish and it feels like an extra effort to get on the mat.
+Yet this is a great time to make yoga a habit.
+The start of a new year gives us an extra impetus to make healthier habits.
+The days are getting longer, and the holidays have most likely meant that you have had a pause in your regular routine.
 This shift in energy can give you extra impetus to recommit to yoga and to get an extra boost in forming new habits.
-As the weather changes, it is easier to re-focus; we relinquish the heat and passion of summer and find it easier to slow down and make space for what matters to us.
-Traditionally in Ayurveda, the sister science to yoga, autumn is dominated by airy, spacey elements and the body yearns for the steadiness and stability of routine.
+Traditionally in Ayurveda, the sister science to yoga, winter is dominated by heavy, dense, wet and stable qualities and the body can feel sluggish.
 The slower pace of the season gives you the time and space to make and stick to a schedule.
 It is a good time to slow down in your yoga too and reflect the more introspective nature of the season, perhaps trying yin or restorative yoga, introducing meditation and maybe a slow mindful flow.
 Focussing on yourself and your wellbeing can feel soothing.
 By making your yoga match your mood, you are more likely to stick to it.

 WHAT TO EXPECT